 Bartlett Inventory Solutions (BIS) combines Global Positioning Systems (GPS) technology with Geographical Information Systems (GIS) to map and manage data on all trees within UIC property.
 This inventory provides valuable information on the number of diverse species, total canopy coverage, and the health and age of all trees.
 This information can be used in order to develop practical and beneficial management practices.

-- Access the UIC tree inventory at arborscope.com/inventories/1954.
+- Access the UIC tree inventory at arborscope.com.

 - Wait for the website to load.
 (Be patient, it takes a while to load up all of our trees!)

-- Or search for a specific tree by entering the tree ID (located on a small blue tag nailed to the tree).
+- Or search for a specific tree by entering the tree ID (located on a small blue tag nailed to the tree) and click “Filter Trees” (do not hit the enter button on your keyboard).

 While we have used student interns in the past for inventorying and analysis, it takes an expert with years of specific knowledge to properly care for an entire campus forest.
 Each tree is valuable and deserves a practiced hand.
 Tree Care Experts are able to assess the health of each individual specimen, noting when it needs to be pruned, mulched, or replaced.